Tubalcaan/fennec/README.md

 # Fennec
-Fennec is a light and fast implementation of Entity-Component System
+Fennec is a light and portable implementation of Entity-Component System

 # Purpose of Fennec
 Fennec is intended to enhance your data objects so that you can implement a **light Entity-Component System**.